dgaydukov/cert-aws/sa/files/sa.md

 Read replica vs elasticache - they both solve same problem but for different purposes:
 * read replica - when your data constantly changing
 * elasticache - since it's a cache if data constantly changing you have to constantly clear the cache - which basically remove advantages of cache
+Security group:
+* `AWS::EC2::SecurityGroup` - use if your rds resides inside vpc
+* `AWS::RDS::DBSecurityGroup` - use if you are using old classic ec2 (without vpc)

 ###### SQS
 Payload vs attributes: